Request a Demo

 • Key Terms: Important aspects like price, payment terms, deadlines, and exclusivity provisions.

-• Due Diligence: The scope and timing of due diligence investigations to be conducted by the parties.
+• Due Diligence: This specifies the scope and timing of any investigations or assessments that will be conducted by the parties.

 By clarifying the initial expectations and intentions of all parties, an LOI helps to minimize misunderstandings and potential disputes later in the negotiation process.